HectorVilas/minesweeper/README.md

 **note:** done.
 The code was easy.
 I made a function that hides everything in the prompt, then shows what it's parameter tells it.
 Of course, I still have to work in the options itself.
 Those sliders and checkbox will do nothing for now.

 ![options menu](./media/READMEmd/progress10.png)

+# update 13
+This time i've been working on the different prompts.
+First of all, I added a dropdown menu (not styled yet) that will show "options", "how to play" and "about" buttons.
+Once one of them is clicked, the dropdown will hide and the prompt will show with the necessary message.
+I used a single prompt window, the only thing that changes is what is going to be shown on it, because everything is present, but hidden by default.

+The "Ok" button and the options still does nothing.
+May be my next step in this project.